mlj/proiel-webapp/app/views/pages/maintenance.markdown

 `proiel:morphology:reassign`
 ----------------------------

-This task is used to change all occurrences of a particular value of a morphological field to another value in the +tokens+ table, i.e. to change the +source_morphology+ field.
+This task is used to change all occurrences of a particular value of a morphological field to another value in the `tokens` table, i.e. to change the `source_morphology` field.
 For example

     $ rake proiel:morphology:reassign FIELD=voice FROM=o TO=p
     ...